20 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you are using isotretinoin (Accutane®), you must stop at least six months before treatment.
 Also, if you are on immunosuppressive medications or anticoagulants, you may not be eligible to participate.

-Is fractional radiofrequency safe for treating scars?
+What prior data suggests that fractional radiofrequency is safe for reducing surgical scars?

 This trial is for healthy women aged 21-75 looking to prevent surgical scars.
 Participants must avoid sun exposure on the treatment area, use reliable birth control, and not be pregnant or nursing.
 Exclusions include cancer history, severe conditions like heart disorders, skin issues in the treatment area, certain medications including isotretinoin within six months, metal implants near the treatment site, uncontrolled diabetes, bleeding disorders, pacemakers or similar devices.